Prong4107/scalpel/docs/src/content/_index.md

 -   [Decrypting custom encryption]({{< relref "tute-aes" >}})
 -   [Editing encoded requests/responses]({{< relref "addons-examples#GZIP" >}})

-> Note: One might think existing Burp extensions like Piper can handle such cases.
+> Note: One might think existing Burp extensions like `Piper` can handle such cases.
 But actually they can't.
-For example, when intercepting a response, Piper cannot get information from the initiating request, which is required in the above use cases.
-Scalpel generally allows you to manage complex cases that are not handled by other Burp extensions like Piper or Hackvertor.
+> For example, when intercepting a response, `Piper` cannot get information from the initiating request, which is required in the above use cases.
+Scalpel generally allows you to manage complex cases that are not handled by other Burp extensions like `Piper` or `Hackvertor`.